 - MODIS: A sensor aboard NASA’s Terra and Aqua satellites that views the entire Earth’s surface every 1 to 2 days and acquires data in 36 spectral bands

-- ASTER: A sensor aboard the NASA Terra satellite that provides high-resolution images of the planet Earth in 14 different bands of the electromagnetic spectrum, ranging from visible to thermal infrared light
+- ASTER: A sensor aboard the NASA Terra satellite providing high-resolution images of Earth in 14 different bands of the electromagnetic spectrum, ranging from visible to thermal infrared light

 - Airbus SPOT 6 and SPOT 7: A set of wide-swath high-resolution (1.5 m) optical imagery satellites owned and operated by Airbus Defense and Space